MarcoPortmann/Tinn-R/README.md

 Version 3.1.0.2 of the app is **available [here](https://github.com/MarcoPortmann/Tinn-R/blob/Delphi-XE/install_setup/bin/Tinn-R_3.1.0.2_setup.exe?raw=true)**

 ### First run
 Start Tinn-R and click on “R send: R terminal on/off” on the "Home" tab.
 If required, Tinn-R asks for the path of the R executable, starts to download all required packages.
 Make sure that you are connected to the internet and no popup windows are hidden behind the main window and are waiting for your input (e.g. specifying a download server).
 Once all packages required by Tinn-R are installed and loaded Tinn-R will continuously check which packages are loaded and imports parts of their help files into its library.
-Tinn-R comes with an empty libarry.
+Tinn-R comes with an empty library.
 Note that it can take up to 15 minutes until all base packages are imported.